-Anthony Fauci Recovering Following Surgery for a Vocal Chord Polyp
+Anthony Fauci Recovering Following Surgery for a Vocal Cord Polyp

-Dr. Anthony Fauci, member of the White House Coronavirus Task Force, underwent surgery to remove a polyp on his vocal chord, he confirmed to CNN on Thursday.
+Dr. Anthony Fauci, member of the White House Coronavirus Task Force, underwent surgery to remove a polyp on his vocal cord, he confirmed to CNN on Thursday.

 Fauci “had an operation today to remove a polyp on his vocal cord.
 He had general anesthesia and texted me after to let me know he was doing ok,” Dr. Sanjay Gupta, CNN’s chief medical correspondent, revealed.